katrintirok/python-environmental-lesson/_episodes/01-intro-to-python.md

 In python, every object has an ID, a type, and a value.
 The ID is a unique identifier that identifies a particular instance of an object, the type identifies the class (e.g. integer, string, list) of an object, and the value is the contents of the object.
 Mutable objects can change their value; immutable objects cannot.

+***add something more on objects and assigning to objects vs copying here or just later, it comes in Indexing, slicing of pandas data frames***

 ## Functions and their arguments
-***--> need to fix, python no math function natively, need to import math ..., something on modules, some popular basic modules for science, such as math, statistics...***

-Functions are "canned scripts" that automate more complicated sets of commands including operations assignments, etc. Many functions are predefined, or can be made available by importing python *packages* (more on that later).
+Functions are "canned scripts" that automate more complicated sets of commands including operations assignments, etc. Many functions are predefined, or can be made available by importing python *modules* (more on that later).
 A function usually gets one or more inputs called *arguments*.
 Functions often (but not always) return a *value*.
 A typical example would be the function `abs()`.
 The input (the argument) must be a number, and the return value (in fact, the output) is the absolute value of that number.
 Executing a function ('running it') is called *calling* the function.
 An example of a function call is:

 ```
+a = -9
 b = abs(a)
+b
+9
 ```

-Here, the value of `a` is given to the `abs()` function, the `abs()` function calculates the absolute value, and returns the value which is then assigned to variable `b`.
+Here, the value of `a` (-9) is given to the `abs()` function, the `abs()` function calculates the absolute value, and returns the value which is then assigned to variable `b`.
 This function is very simple, because it takes just one argument.

 The return 'value' of a function need not be numerical (like that of `abs()`), and it also does not need to be a single item: it can be a set of things, or even a dataset.
 We'll see that when we read data files into python.

 Arguments can be anything, not only numbers or filenames, but also other objects.
 Exactly what each argument means differs per function, and must be looked up in the documentation (see below).
 Some functions take arguments which may either be specified by the user, or, if left out, take on a *default* value: these are called *options*.
 Options are typically used to alter the way the function operates, such as whether it ignores 'bad values', or what symbol to use in a plot.
 However, if you want something specific, you can specify a value of your choice which will be used instead of the default.

 Let's try a function that can take multiple arguments: `round()`.